 The Bioethics Scope Notes are available to individual researchers on the Bioethics Research Library website and at the Georgetown University Institutional Repository.
 Any redistribution or commercial use of these copyrighted works requires written permission of the Bioethics Research Library.
-Please note that, as of Scope Note 15, the series also appeared in the Kennedy Institute of Ethics Journal.
+Please note that from Scope Note 15 until Scope Note 47 the series also appeared in the Kennedy Institute of Ethics Journal.

 47. Medical Tourism: Crossing Borders to Access Health Care.
 KIEJ.
 June 2008.
 8 p.